senseexcel/senseexcel-reporting/install-clean.md

  2. Please install the NET Core Runtime prior to this installation.
 Click on the link to download [Download](https:/www.microsoft.com/net/download/Windows/run)

- 3. Create Target Sub-directories in your existing QlikShare directory.
+ 3. Create the following sub-directories withing your QlikShare directory.

 \Reporting